Last Updated on: 22nd October 2023, 01:16 pm

 Pairing different species of marine hermit crabs is more complicated.
 Ensure that all hermit crabs in your care flourish at the same water temperature and hardness and are compatible with any fish living in the same aquarium.

 Most concerns surrounding mixing species, especially terrestrial hermit crabs, boil down to size differences.
-Marine hermit crabs are usually smaller, though Dwarf hermit crabs are particularly tiny.
+Marine hermit crabs are usually smaller, though Dwarf hermit crabs are exceptionally tiny.

 Land hermit crabs have more variety in mass and stature.
 In one critical sense, this is a good thing.
 Hermit crabs of disparate body shapes won’t come into conflict over shells.

 Large hermit crabs will not fit into the shell of a smaller conspecific, so they won’t attempt to challenge a rival for a preferred shelter.
-Equally, a small hermit crab will show no interest in a large shell that’s too heavy to maneuver easily.
+Equally, a tiny hermit crab will show no interest in a large shell too heavy to maneuver easily.

 Ensure larger hermit crabs have their needs met.
 Bigger hermit crabs will have more voracious appetites than their smaller counterparts, so provide more food if you mix species.
 If you fail to satisfy a hermit crab’s appetite, it may cannibalize a small tankmate.

 When setting up an enclosure for mixed-species hermit crabs, always work according to the largest animals in the tank.
 Provide enough substrate, robust climbing apparatus, and shade for these hermit crabs.
 Smaller hermit crabs will fall into line if they remain safe.